 Otherwise, altering the depth of the planting, providing the tree with adequate nutrients, or adjusting the watering regimen may do the trick.

-When planting avocado trees, you need to be aware of potential fungal infections and be selective as to the location where you plant the tree.
+When planting avocado trees, you need to be aware of potential fungal infections and be selective about where you plant the tree.

-With a few minor adjustments in planting and caring for your tree, it will start to thrive and soon you’ll be enjoying plump delicious avocados.
+With a few minor adjustments in planting and caring for your tree, it will start to thrive, and soon, you’ll enjoy plump, delicious avocados.